veereshhalagegowda/platformDocumentation/1.0.0/Components/Charts/Ng Charts/ng-bubble-chart.md

 ## Usage
 A bubble chart is widely used in industries, health centers, climate, government surveys etc.
 Let's consider a use case in Industry, where the industry wants to show the service and product provided in the different part of the country.
 The collected data need to plot on a map of the country region.
 The bubble graph displays the service of the corresponding industry in the different part of the country.
-There are some other popular use cases where bubble chart is used.
+There are some other popular use cases where a bubble chart is used.
 Some of them are:
 -   Government Survey
--   Health care centers
+-   Healthcare centers
 -   Industries
 -   Experimental surveys

 ### How to use
 1. Open the newly created page.
 2. Drag and drop the bubble chart from Ng Charts category.
-3. Switch to **Ts** file of the page and then declare the variable and provide values for the following in the component class :-
+3. Switch to **Ts** file of the page and then declare the variable and provide values for the following in the component class :
     * A dataset array (contains y-axis values and labels of the legend).
 For example,
         ```typescript
         public bubbleChartData: Array<any> =